- Major Studies

 Manage your IT staffing levels.
 We report the percentage of the employee head count that are users of IT and the number of users that each IT staff member supports, allowing business executives to better understand whether their IT staffing levels appear overstaffed or understaffed relative to the market.

-As noted above, for a complete set of IT spending and staffing metrics, this study for Europe should be used in conjunction with our full study to provide insight into how high-level spending and staffing benchmarks differ for Europe.
+As noted previously, for a complete set of IT spending and staffing metrics, this study for Europe should be used in conjunction with our full study to provide insight into how high-level spending and staffing benchmarks differ for Europe.

 This section lists all the key metrics provided in the full study for all chapters.

-In Section 1, we describe the key characteristics of the sample to establish a basis for comparison with other IT organizations.
-These key metrics are as follows:
+In section 1, we describe the key characteristics of the sample to establish a basis for comparison with other IT organizations.
+These metrics are as follows:

 Organization size demographics, including revenue, employees, revenue per employee, and revenue per user

 IT spending demographics, including total IT spending, IT operational spending, IT capital budget, and IT outsourcing budget

 Key metrics of IT intensity, including users to employees, PCs per user, percentage of users with tablets, and percentage of users with smartphones, users per network site, and percentage of application functionality from custom systems

 In Section 2, we provide IT spending benchmarks by type of spending.
 These key metrics not only provide additional demographic information but also identify IT trends.
 They include:

 Outsourcing as a percentage of IT budget

 Cloud software as a percentage of application spending